All Episodes

 Vitamin B12 deficiency can also cause anemia and inflammation of the nervous system.

-Yeast extracts are one of the few vegetarian foods which provide good levels Of the vitamin.
+Yeast extracts are one of the few vegetarian foods which provide good levels of the vitamin.

-So um I eat a lot of meat.
+So I eat a lot of meat.

-I actually eat liver and onions a lot, too.
+I actually eat liver and onions a lot too.

 Brain is huge.

-I am one of their big I just well, normally I'm a skeptic of health news, but when I have me as a testimonial to the accuracy of the story, of course I'm gonna believe the story.
+I just, well, normally I'm a skeptic of health news, but when I have me as a testimonial to the accuracy of the story, of course I'm going to believe the story.

 Let's go to Bill in Coon Rapids, Minnesota.